Family budget basics: How to make a plan that works

 How to make a family budget and stick to it

 Your next question might be: How do you make a family budget?
-Smith and Kevin Payne, creator of financial blog Family Money Adventure, provide the following tips to help you plan a family budget:
+Smith and Kevin Payne, creator of a financial blog, provide the following tips to help you plan a family budget:

 Invite everyone, from toddlers to teens